bxparks/rpn83p/docs/USER_GUIDE.md

 - TI-84 Plus (6/15 MHz Z80, 24 kB accessible RAM, 480 kB accessible flash, RTC)
 - TI-84 Plus Silver Edition (6/15 MHz Z80, 24 kB accessible RAM, 1.5 MB
   accessible flash, RTC)
+- TI-Nspire Clickpad (blue/white) with TI-84 Plus Keypad (32-bit ARM processor
+  emulating a Z80, 24 kB accessible RAM, 1.5 MB accessible flash, RTC)
-- TI-Nspire with TI-84 Plus Keypad (32-bit ARM processor emulating a Z80, 24 kB
+- TI-Nspire Touchpad (black/white) with TI-84 Plus Keypad (32-bit ARM processor
-  accessible RAM, 1.5 MB accessible flash, RTC)
+  emulating a Z80, 24 kB accessible RAM, 1.5 MB accessible flash, RTC)

-    - **Note**: When uploading the `rpn83p.8xk` file from the PC to the Nspire, you need to select "TI-84 Plus" as the calculator model on the PC instead of "TI-Nspire".
+**Note**: When uploading the `rpn83p.8xk` file from the PC to the Nspire, you need to select "TI-84 Plus" as the calculator model on the PC instead of "TI-Nspire".
 That's because the Nspire is emulating a TI-84+ and the PC cannot tell the difference.

 The app configures itself to run at 15 MHz on supported hardware, while remaining at 6 MHz on the TI-83+.